EgonMadsen/PL-SQL-Chess/README.md

 ### PL/SQL

 PL/SQL is a quite restricted and slow language, not the perfect choice for a Chess Engine.
-If You want top strength, don't use PIG-Chess.
+If You want top strength, don't use PL-PIG-Chess.

 Fair Performance is reached by intensive use of VARRAYS, SIMPLE\_INTEGER and INLINEable SET operators.
 And by NOT using SQL features.
 The many initiations of arrays happens only one time pr session/game.